 I am Hrishikesh Ballal, welcome to my website.
 I have had this site in one form or the other for the past 25 years or so.
 In real life, everyone calls me Hrishi.
 The H is silent so it is pronounced as ‘Reeshee’.
 The etymology of my name, ऋषिकेश in Sanskrit, is religious related to Hinduism.
 There is no equivalent in the English alphabets for the original Sanskrit character.
 Rishikesh is also the name of a ancient city in the foothills of the Himalayas.
 This site provides Atom or RSS feeds and you can subscribe to them to get the latest.
-I am @hrishiballal Twitter and also on LinkedIn, Github and Geodesignhub.
-If you want to get in touch, email is the best way to do so.
+I am @hrishiballal Twitter and also on LinkedIn, Github.

 All content in this site is licensed under the Creative Commons Attribution 3.0 License.
 Unless otherwise stated, everything here is © 1996 ~ 2019 Hrishikesh Ballal.